quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 translate their internal behaviour into the appropriate frame instance here even if that frame was never or will never be put on the wire.

-Note: much of this data can be inferred if implementations log packet_sent events (e.g., looking at overlapping stream data offsets and length, one can determine when data was retransmitted).
+Much of this data can be inferred if implementations log packet_sent events (e.g., looking at overlapping stream data offsets and length, one can determine when data was retransmitted).